 - Economic, including enhanced livelihood, farm economics, alternative income sources etc.

-Authors are requested to submit an abstract (400 words) to Mr Siddharth Edake by email (email@example.com) by 30th October 2020.
+Authors are requested to submit an abstract (400 words) to Mr Siddharth Edake by email (firstname.lastname@example.org) by 30th October 2020.
 The editorial committee will review and select the abstracts.
-Authors of selected abstracts will be invited to submit full manuscripts (8000 words) by 28th February 2020.
+Authors of selected abstracts will be invited to submit full manuscripts (8000 words) by 28th February 2021.
 The Authors' Guide and the reference style are provided here for your reference.
 The Template for Manuscripts will be shared later.
 A workshop of authors and editors is planned in Japan to discuss and enhance the manuscripts and shape a synthesis paper to be included in the volume.
+TERI is currently in discussion with a reputed international journal that will publish the final manuscripts.

 Timeline (dates are subject to change):